jjohngrey/Stock-Market-Simulation/README.md

 ## Instructions for Grader:

 * You can generate the first required action related to adding multiple orders to a order history by buying/selling a positive number of stocks and pressing the buy/sell button or by loading in a previous game with a order history.
-* You can generate the second required action related to adding multiple orders to a order history by selling a positive number of stocks (ensuring you have owned at least that many shares) and pressing the sell button.
+* You can generate the second required action related to adding multiple orders to a order history by clicking the CRZY or TAME button beside History to view only CRZY or only TAME stocks.
-* You can locate my visual component by looking into UserPanel file and seeing that the logo was uploaded.
+* You can locate my visual component by looking at the top of the application.
+There should be a bull with a stock symbol looking like a logo of the app.
 * You can save the state of my application by pressing the save button after making some buy/sell changes.
 * You can reload the state of my application by pressing the load button.

 ## TODO/fix:
-* More stocks
-* Graph showing balance
 * Not having buy/sell stocks updated on the same loaded user
 * Not having buy/sell update checkBalance or checkShares after loading user